-This redundancy package was agreed upon between Employers' Association WENB, with its registered office in Arnhem, on behalf of the employers on the one hand and CNV Publicke Diensten, part of CNV Connectief, with its registered office in Utrecht, on behalf of the employees on the other hand.
+This redundancy package was agreed upon between Employers' Association WENB, with its registered office in Arnhem, on behalf of the employers on the one hand and FNV Overheid, with its registered office in Utrecht, and CNV Publieke Diensten, with its registered office in Utrecht, on behalf of the employees on the other hand.

 This redundancy package regulates the social consequences arising from reorganisations at companies operating in the Production and Supply sector that are members of employers' organisation WENB and are own-risk bearer for the Unemployment Insurance Act.
-The redundancy package applies to reorganisations for which a request for a recommendation was submitted to the works council in the period May 1,2022 through September 1, 2023 in conformity with article 25(1) under c, d, e or f of the Works Councils Act.
+The redundancy package applies to reorganisations for which a request for a recommendation was submitted to the works council in the period January 1, 2024 up to and including December 31, 2024 in conformity with article 25(1) under c, d, e or f of the Works Councils Act.